 Do you want to improve the strength and health of your lower body?
 If so, you need to be doing quadriceps exercises.
 The best part is that you can do these exercises anywhere – no equipment required!
-Calisthenics quadriceps exercises are more than enough to guarantee you strong and healthy legs.
+Calisthenics quad exercises are more than enough to guarantee you strong and healthy legs.

 In this article, we will discuss the following topics:

 - 🔎 Anatomy of the quads

 - 🔎 List of 26 bodyweight quadriceps exercises

 - 🔎 The Ultimate quad exercise in our opinion

 - 🔎 & Frequently Asked Questions regarding these topics